usgs/waterdataui/README.md

 # Water Data for the Nation UI

 This repo contains a Flask web application that is used to create pages for USGS water data.
-The application has been developed using Python 3.6.
+The application has been developed using Python 3.6 and Node.js 8.9.3.
 This is a work in progress.

-The repo contains a bash shell script that can be used to install the dependencies, as well as build the application and run the tests.
-Below are the installation instructions if not using the bash script.

 ## Local config module